fastify/fastify-reply-from/README.md

 Override the `'Content-Type'` header of the forwarded request, if we are already overriding the [`body`][body].

+#### `logProxyError(err)`

+Override the default logging of proxy errors, allowing the changing of format or addition of information.
+You may also disable by setting to `false`.

+#### `logProxyRequest(source, requestConfig)`

+Override the default logging of proxy requests, allowing the changing of format or addition of information.
+You may also disable by setting to `false`.

+#### `logProxyResponse(res)`

+Override the default logging of proxy responses, allowing the changing of format or addition of information.
+You may also disable by setting to `false`.

 ### HTTP & HTTP2 timeouts

 This library has: